achen353/Taiwanese-Traffic-Object-Detection/README.md

 Rainy Day (Avg FPS: 20.2)                     |  Rainy Night (Avg FPS: 20.3) :---------------------------------------------:|:------------------------------------------------:
 ![](./readme_assets/prediction_day_rain.gif)   |  ![](./readme_assets/prediction_night_rain.gif)

+Check out `predictions` folders if the `.gif` above are loading slow.

 ## Setup
 1. Open your terminal, `cd` into where you'd like to clone this project, and clone the project: